John Pérez: Speaker of the California Assembly

-Pérez took office as California's 68th Speaker March 1, 2010 and was subsequently reelected in 2010 and 2012, making him one of the longest serving Speakers in the era of term limits.
+Pérez took office as California's 68th Speaker on March 1, 2010 and was reelected in 2010 and 2012, making him one of the longest serving Speakers in the era of term limits.

 Major initiatives

 Middle Class Scholarship Act

 Pérez introduced Assembly Bill 1500 and 1501 in January 2012, together known as the Middle Class Scholarship Act.
-These bills were double-joined and were crafted to lower the cost of tuition at state colleges and universities for middle-class families by up to 2/3.
+These bills were double-joined and were crafted to lower the cost of tuition at state colleges and universities for middle-class families by up to two-thirds.
 It also would have provided up to $150 million to California community colleges.
-As tax measures they were required to achieve a 2/3 supermajority in order to pass as the California Constitution requires due to Proposition 13.
+As tax measures they were required to achieve a two-thirds supermajority in order to pass as the California Constitution requires due to Proposition 13.
 AB 1500 and 1501 passed in the Assembly with 54 votes in favor and 25 votes against with 1 not voting; in the Senate the bills failed to pass, receiving 15 votes in favor and 22 votes against with 3 not voting.

 Pérez pledged to introduce another measure directed at college affordability during the 2013–2014 legislative sessions.

 Governor's Office of Business Development (GoBiz)

-In December 2010 Pérez introduced AB 29 to create the Governor's Office of Economic Development (GoBiz) establishing a centralized location for all business resources.
+In December 2010 Pérez introduced AB 29 to create the Governor's Office of Economic Development (GoBiz), a business resource hub.
 AB 29 eased access to the multitude of programs designed to assist businesses looking to move or incorporate in California.
 AB 29 passed the Assembly with 72 votes in favor and 6 votes against with 2 not voting; in the Senate the bills passed with 31 votes in favor and 3 votes against with 6 not voting.

 GoBiz is planning to open satellite offices in China and Mexico as a key function of their mission of attracting investment and businesses to California.